team-michael/notifly-sdk-examples/README.md

 This repository aims to provide instructions on installing the Notifly client SDK and utilizing it effectively.

-This repo contains samples of the following languages:
+This repo contains samples of the following languages or frameworks:

 - Kotlin 🐦
 - Swift 🦢